 Adelaide Central Market is an exceptional undercover market that offers a wide range of fresh produce.
 The largest in South Australia, it’s also the most visited attraction in Adelaide—and for good reason.
 There are over 70 market stalls to be found here.
 Cooking demonstrations and barbecues occur throughout the year and are open to the public.

 Morialta Conservation Park has been a preferred getaway for Adelaideans for over 100 years and is located six miles from the city.
 Craggy rock faces, gorges, forest and spiraling waters make you feel a world away from city life.
-Activities include bushwalking and rock climbs, as well as an intimate wildlife viewing.
+Activities include bush walking and rock climbs, as well as an intimate wildlife viewing.
 To avoid a rush of crowds, plan your trip during the week.

 In the suburb of the same name is Glenelg Beach, Adelaide’s most popular beach.
 Pedal cars and bikes are available for hire, encouraging you to cruise the coastline path and look out to see if you can catch a glimpse of passing dolphins.
 Board a 58-foot catamaran and take a sailing tour along the St. Vincent Gulf, stretch out in a hammock, and watch as the sun sets over the horizon.

-Known locally as "KI", and located 70 miles from the mainland of South Australia, Kangaroo Island is home to an abundance of wildlife (kangaroos, wallabies, koalas, and more) and superb wineries.
+If you’re keen to connect with nature during your Adelaide trip, Kangaroo Island is home to an abundance of wildlife (kangaroos, wallabies, koalas, and more) and superb wineries.
 Each day presents an opportunity to deeper explore the unordinary plantation found here, as well as take part in supervised sessions that allow you to handle wildlife.

 The Barossa Valley is one of the oldest wine regions in Australia and one of the most renowned in the world.
 Known for its Shiraz, the region includes the cities of Tanunda, Angaston, and Nuriootpa.
 Take the time to explore over 80 wine cellars and meet with winemakers while, of course, enjoying some of the finest grapes on earth.